prataprc/prataprc.github.io.v1/_contents/javascript.rst

 function and scope
 ------------------

-following gist will name resolution gymnastics with javascript functions.
+following gist shows some name-resolution gymnastics with javascript functions.

 .. gist:: prataprc/5843946.js?file=function.js

 in javascript functions are the only means of code-abstraction and thereby only form of scoping available for programmers.
 By default every function act as a closure, making its local namespace available for enclosed function definitions.
-And only functions that are enclosed within the scope of an outer-function can access the outer function's local namespace.
+And only those functions that are enclosed within the scope of an outer-function can access the outer function's local namespace.

-Make a note that parent function's namespaces are only refered by enclosed function, parent function's namespace is not copied to enclosed function's namespace.
+Make a note that parent function's namespaces are only referred by enclosed function, parent function's namespace is not copied to enclosed function's namespace.

-Function arguments can be access inside the function as,
+Function arguments can be accessed within a function like,

 .. gist:: prataprc/5843946.js?file=arguments.js